VITAL VOGUE – a biosocial perspective on fashion

 [It is important to note that the props and experiments within this project are of the artist, and that they do not in any way represent Reich's original and experimental work.
 For accurate data on Reich's work, please go to his original writings.]

-von Busch, Otto (2018) VItal Vogue: A biosocial perspective on fashion, (1st ed) New York: SelfPassage [PDF] (corrected and expanded 2nd edition expected in summer/fall 2018) - (1st ed on Amazon )
+von Busch, Otto (2018) VItal Vogue: A biosocial perspective on fashion, (2nd edition) New York: SelfPassage [PDF] (corrected and expanded 2nd edition as of October 2018) - order on Amazon

 - - -